YaakovDavis/TreeSlides/README.md

 # TreeSlides
-An automatic presentation generator from a TreeSheets hierarchy
+An automatic presentation generator from a TreeSheets hierarchy:

 ![Demo](TreeSlides.gif?raw=true "Demo")